 UC Berkeley Builds Electronic Nose for Food Safety

 Researchers at UC Berkeley have developed a 16-element "electronic nose" chip that combines miniature gas sensors and machine learning to identify food types, spoilage, and common allergens, according to a paper published in Science Advances and reporting by Berkeley News.
 The device uses different gas-sensitive coatings on each sensor to produce a collective "fingerprint," and the team reports sensitivity down to 0.05 grams of walnut material in lab tests, per Hackster.io and Yahoo Tech coverage of the study.
 The chip uses carbon-nanotube sensor layers and operates at room temperature, which the research coverage says simplifies manufacturing and lowers power requirements.
-Editorial analysis: Industry observers should view this as an early but practical demonstration of combining multiplexed gas sensing with ML for consumer-facing food-safety applications.
+Industry observers should view this as an early but practical demonstration of combining multiplexed gas sensing with ML for consumer-facing food-safety applications.

 What happened